azuredevcollege/trainingdays/day6/challenges/challenge0.md

 - Check your mailbox and confirm your account creation.

 ## Visual Studio Code
 To work with all the samples provided in this workshop, you will need an IDE.
-To target a wide range of developers/architects, we will be using Visual Stduio Code as it runs cross-platform.
+To target a wide range of developers/architects, we will be using Visual Studio Code as it runs cross-platform.

 Therefore, go to <https://code.visualstudio.com/docs/setup/setup-overview> and install it on your machine.